ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/03_slides/pgs_ss22_06_slides.md

 * Slope is a value that describes the **steepness and direction of a line**.
 * In variable format, it is commonly represented by the letter m.
 The slope of a line is also called its gradient or rate of change.
+* y = mx + b where:
+    * m is the slope or gradient of the line.
+    * b is the y-intercept of the line.
+    * x is the independent variable of the function y = f(x).

 ---
 .header[Mathematical Basics | Velocity]